sjain28/Game-Engine-Vooga/USECASES.md

 Team DoovalSalad: Use cases

 # Game Engine Use Cases

+###Player collides with a platform
+* Primary Actor: The Sprite that is colliding with the platform
+* Scope: Action of Sprite during GamePlay
+* Level: Any level type
+* Brief: The Gameplay in action, and a sprite collides with some sort of platform for which a collision is defined.
+* Stakeholders: Player, Sprite
+* PostCondition: Sprite reacts in a way defined by collision, and its new position updates accordingly
+* Minimal Guarantees: Player will perform some sort of colliding action, as defined by collision effect type.
+* Success Guarantees: The Sprite collides in the correct fashion, and this is displayed accordingly in the game player
+* Preconditions: The GamePlayer is running an active game level, and a sprite exists that “collides” with or touches a platform at some point in the game.

+###Score exceeds a certain number, and an action is triggered
+* Primary Actor: The VoogaNumber used in the trigger (in this case score), and whatever variables or Sprites are involved in the action being triggered
+* Scope: Cause (a score exceeding a certain number), and Effect (action being triggered), in game play
+* Level: Any level type
+* Brief: Game play is in action, and score exceeds some defined number
+* Stakeholders: Player, Cause, Effect, Event
+* PostCondition: Action is triggered
+* Minimal Guarantees: Action will be triggered once a score exceeds a certain number
+* Success Guarantees: Action is triggered whenever the score exceeds a certain number, and this action is carried out successfully by the game player, and updated and displayed accordingly
+* Preconditions: The GamePlayer is running an active game level, and the variable “Score” exists, and this Event has been defined by the user.

+###Player triggers audio clip for specified action (ex. death).
+* Primary Actor: The Sprite that is performing an action
+* Scope: Action of Sprite during GamePlay
+* Level: Any level type
+* Brief: The Gameplay in action, and a sprite performs some sort of action, like jump, die, or shoot.
+As a result of this action, an audio clip must play
+* Stakeholders: Player, Sprite
+* PostCondition: Audio clip plays
+* Minimal Guarantees: Sound will play for the specified action
+* Success Guarantees: The sound that plays is the correct sound for the correct action
+* Preconditions: The GamePlayer is running an active game level, and an action is performed that produces an audio clip.
+This audio clip is defined as an action itself, however, so this interaction must be bundled by the user in the authoring environment.

+###User defined Cause bundle is stored in Causes and named as “Cause 1”
+* Primary Actor: The Cause that is being stored
+* Scope: After file read when xstream is being deserialized
+* Level: Any
+* Brief: This Cause is mapped to cause action ids of the Causes that it is composed of in the Cause name map as “Cause 1”
+* Stakeholders: Cause, CauseManager
+* PostCondition: Cause bundle is stored as “Cause 1”
+* Minimal Guarantees: The Cause is then stored as “Cause 1”
+* Success Guarantees: When the Cause is checked for, it will essentially e anding all of the causes that it is composed of, and will result in the correct boolean evaluation.
+* Preconditions: The other Causes work and are stored in a map.

 ### Main Character Jump
 * Primary Actor: Player (Registered User)
 * Scope: Game map (level)